 - (6) An order establishing spacing units may be modified by the department to change the size, shape or location of one (1) or more spacing units, or to permit the drilling of additional wells on a reasonably uniform pattern.
 An operator may apply for changes to the size, shape or location of spacing units.
-The department will review applications to change the size, shape or location of spacing units. - (7) Upon the filing of an application to establish spacing units, no additional well shall be commenced for production from the pool until the order establishing spacing units has been made, unless the commencement of the well is authorized by order of the department.
-History: - [(47-318) 47-321, added 1963, ch.
+The department will review applications to change the size, shape or location of spacing units. - (7) Upon the filing of an application to establish spacing units, no additional well shall be commenced for production from the pool until the order establishing spacing units has been made, unless the commencement of the well is authorized by order of the department. - [(47-318) 47-321, added 1963, ch.
 148, sec.
 7, p.
 433; am.
 1974, ch.
 17, sec.
 32, p.
 308; am.
 2013, ch.
 189, sec.
 3, p.
 470; am.
 2015, ch.
 94, sec.
 1, p.
 229; am.
 2016, ch.
 48, sec.
 4, p.
 133; am. and redesig.
 2017, ch.
 271, sec.
 11, p.
 688.] - 47-319.
 SETBACKS.
 (1) Except as provided in this section, oil and gas wells, tank batteries and gas processing facilities shall not be constructed within three hundred (300) feet of an existing occupied structure, domestic water well, canal, ditch or the natural or ordinary high-water mark of surface waters or within fifty (50) feet of a highway. - (2) Oil and gas wells, tank batteries and gas processing facilities may be constructed less than three hundred (300) feet but more than one hundred (100) feet from an existing occupied structure, domestic water well, canal or ditch if the operator has obtained the express written permission from the owner of the occupied structure, domestic water well, canal or ditch.
-History:

 47-320.
-INTEGRATION OF TRACTS - ORDERS OF DEPARTMENT.
-(1) When two (2) or more separately owned tracts are embraced within a spacing unit, or when there are separately owned interests in all or a part of a spacing unit, the interested persons may integrate their tracts or interests for the development and operation of the spacing unit.
-In the absence of voluntary integration, the department, upon the application of any owner in that proposed spacing unit, shall order integration of all tracts or interests in the spacing unit for drilling of a well or wells, development, and operation thereof and for the sharing of production therefrom.
+INTEGRATION OF TRACTS -- ORDERS OF DEPARTMENT.
+(1) When two (2) or more separately owned tracts are embraced within a spacing unit existing as a result of a previous application to and order of the department or as a result of the application of section 47-317(3), Idaho Code, or a proposed spacing unit, or when there are separately owned interests in all or a part of an existing or proposed spacing unit, the interested persons may integrate their tracts or interests for the development and operation of the spacing unit.
+In the absence of voluntary integration, the department, upon the application of any owner in that existing or proposed spacing unit, shall order integration of all tracts or interests in the existing spacing unit, or as part of an order establishing a spacing unit where application for integration is made concurrently with application for a spacing unit, for drilling of a well or wells, development and operation thereof and for the sharing of production therefrom.
 The department, as a part of the order establishing a spacing unit or units, may prescribe the terms and conditions upon which the royalty interests in the unit or units shall, in the absence of voluntary agreement, be deemed to be integrated without the necessity of a subsequent separate order integrating the royalty interests.
-Each such integration order shall be upon $\frac{\text{terms}}{\text{and}}$ $\frac{\text{conditions}}{\text{conditions}}$ $\frac{\text{terms}}{\text{terms}}$ $\frac{\text{and}}{\text{conditions}}$ $\frac{\text{terms}}{\text{conditions}}$ $\frac{\text{terms}}{\text{terms}}$ $\frac{\text{and}}{\text{conditions}}$
+Each such integration order shall be upon terms and conditions that are just and reasonable terms as set forth in subsection (3) of this section.
+An integration order including the terms specified in subsection (3) of this section fulfills the Department's obligation to integrate mineral interests upon just and reasonable terms.